What are Essential Oils?

 Crushing the drugs

 The plant has to be crushed very well; otherwise you will have almost no oil yield and week hydrosol.
 However, it is important that under no circumstances do you make a plant mash, because then the steam would be unable to penetrate it.
-For example, you should dry lavender blossoms before putting them in the still.
-You will also find tips on this in the recipes for essential oils and hydrosols.
+For example, you should dry lavender blossoms before putting them in the essential oil still.
+You will also find tips to make your own essential oils in our book The Essential Oil Maker’s Handbook – A Practical Guide and in our collection of essential oil recipes for oils and hydrosols.

-If you construct a still yourself or buy a professional oil still, make sure that the drugs are in the vapor space and are not boiled (also see tips for buying or constructing an oil still).
+If you construct a still yourself or buy a professional essential oil still, make sure that the drugs are in the vapor space and are not boiled (also see tips How to make essential oil stills).
 The distillation itself should take place quickly.
 The longer you expose the plants to the heat, the more ingredients will be destroyed.
 Use a bottle with a narrow neck, for example, as a collecting vessel, as in this way it is easier to separate the oil afterwards.
 Make sure you stop the distillation promptly so that nothing becomes burned onto the kettle.

 Extracting the essential oil